How to Set a Homepage in WordPress

 Also, you can add images in the Classic editor to make your homepage more attractive.

 Once you’ve customized your homepage as per your choice, click Update to save the changes.
-You can then visit your visit to ensure that the changes have taken effect on your homepage.
+You can then visit your homepage to verify that the changes have taken effect.

 5 Conclusion